platformsh/platformsh-docs/docs/src/environments/default-environment.md

 You can complete some of these steps through the management console, but since all can be completed with the CLI those commands alone are listed.
-Be sure to [install the CLI](../../development/cli/_index.md) if you have not already done so.
+Be sure to [install the CLI](../development/cli/_index.md) if you haven't already done so.
 It's assumed you are changing the default branch of your project on Platform.sh from `master` to `main`.
 If using another name for the default branch, update the commands accordingly.